 Field-hunting tip

-Look in sedimentary ironstone concretions country — that is the host setting where boulder opal typically forms.
+Look in sedimentary ironstone concretions country, the host setting where boulder opal typically forms.
 If you start seeing ironstone, limonite, sandstone in float, you are in the right ground.
 Field specimens usually show a veins and patches in host ironstone habit, so train your eye for that shape before scanning the outcrop.

 Common questions